Degrees & Majors

 Computer Science, B.S./M.S.

-The Department of Computer Science offers a combined bachelor of science and master of science degree in computer science, allowing students to save a year of time and tuition as compared to pursuing the degrees separately.
+The Georgia State Department of Computer Science offers a combined bachelor of science and master of science degree in computer science, allowing students to save a year of time and tuition as compared to pursuing the degrees separately.

 Students in the 4+1 program can enjoy several advantages, in addition to earning a bachelor’s and master’s in as little as five years: